WikiaTeamProject/ExtractionFromWikia/README.md

 ## Setup the Project
 This project is set-up as a maven project.
-After cloning the project into your local workspace, you have to execute in the highest project folder:
+After cloning the project into your local workspace, you have to execute in the top-level project folder:
 ```
 mvn clean install
 ```